PrePass-Source/dx-observabilitysetup/README.md

 - **Quick Troubleshooting**: Built-in tools for service management
 - **OTLP Support**: Modern OpenTelemetry Protocol for metrics and traces
 - **Hybrid Architecture**: Mimir for metrics, Loki for logs, Tempo for traces
+- **Complete Observability**: Metrics, logs, and traces in one stack